 In the 2015 Summer Budget , the Chancellor announced new proposals to restrict what landlords can claim against tax.
-As a result, it’s now even more crucial that landlords ensure they understand the profitability of their buy-to-let portfolio, however small or large it is.
+As a result, it’s now even more crucial that landlords ensure they understand the profitability of their buy-to-let portfolio.

 According to the National Landlords Association, 31% of single-property landlords and 17% of those with between 2 and 4 properties either lost money or only managed to break even on their properties between April and June this year .

-Such financial juggling may have been easier when landlords were able to claim a percentage of the mortgage interest they paid against their marginal tax rate, which could be as high as 45% for some earners.
+Such financial juggling is easier when landlords were able to claim a percentage of the mortgage interest they paid against their marginal tax rate, which could be as high as 45% for some earners.

 However, from 2017 landlords may only be able to claim tax relief on their mortgage interest payments at the basic tax rate of 20% .
 Under current plans, the new rule will be phased in gradually over 4 years.